IstiCusi/phonon-tensor/README.md

 ## Motivation

-On some linux distributions it is hard (if not nearly possible) to keep all dependencies well resolved for **Tensor Tow**.
-To let the host use still the newest NVIDIA drivers (including CUDA),this docker image provides even the beginners with a working environment to startup fast GPU-based tensor flow calculations.
+On some linux distributions it is hard (if not nearly possible) to keep all dependencies well resolved for **Tensor Flow**.
+To let the host use still the newest NVIDIA drivers (including CUDA), this docker image provides even the beginners with a working environment to startup fast GPU-based tensor flow calculations.